HeetJain-09/SCT_SD_2/README.md

 ## Sample Output

 Welcome to the Guess the Number game!

 I've chosen a number between 1 and 100.

 You have 10 attempts to guess it.

 Enter your guess: 40

 Too low!
 Try again.

 Enter your guess: 80

 Too high!
 Try again.

 Enter your guess: 60

 Too low!
 Try again.
-Enter your guess: 70
-Too low!
-Try again.
-Enter your guess: 75
-Too high!
-Try again.
-Enter your guess: 74
-Too high!
-Try again.
-Enter your guess: 73
-Too high!
-Try again.

 Enter your guess: 72

 Congratulations!
-You guessed the number 72 in 8 attempts
+You guessed the number 72 in 4 attempts